junybike/Simple-Shell/README.md

 ## About:
 - This shell can take simple commands such as,
-  - ls
-  - cd
-  - pwd
+  - ls, cd, pwd, mkdir, and more
 - Multiple arguments to the commands are supported.
 For example,
   - ls -la
   - cd /home/Simple-shell